aaronik/tones/README.md

 * Add color changes for instruments in tracks, matrix -- maybe just matrix, mini matrix
 * Add drag n drop track re-ordering
 * Main matrix to have playback bar when tracks are playing and that instrument instance is triggered
-* should start playing matrix
+* app should initialize already playing matrix
+* get karma online (get it to work with es6)